KidSave Terms & Conditions

 You agree that all instructions and authorisations given by you in relation to the KidSave Products and the investments made in respect of your KidSave Account must be sent by you personally and by no other person, and that your instructions are effective when they are received by us.

-When receiving and transmitting instructions from you to buy or sell your investments, the Platform Provider will apply their Execution Policy.
+When receiving and transmitting instructions from you to buy or sell your investments, the Custody Provider will apply their Order Execution Policy (available at seccl.tech/order-execution).
 Where a delay occurs in transmitting an instruction due to factors outside our reasonable control (including, without limitation, where the Website is unavailable) we will ensure that your instruction is executed as soon as possible.
 However, we will not otherwise be responsible for any delay.

 Your Personal Information and Data